-Thomas Houseago exhibition in MAM.
-Until July 14, 2019
+Thomas Houseago exhibition at MAM.

 Thomas Houseago, sculptor and painter, a major figure on the international art scene, was born in Leeds (UK) in 1972.
 He has lived and worked in Los Angeles since 2003 and his work is represented in numerous museum and private collections.

 Through his use of materials including wood, plaster, iron and bronze, he is part of a sculptural tradition – Henry Moore, Georg Baselitz, Bruce Nauman – focusing on the human figure in space.

 For the artist, the monumental spaces housing the exhibition are an integral part of Almost Human.
 The building itself, the Alfred Auguste Janniot bas-reliefs of 1937, and the Eiffel Tower contribute to the exhibition, anchoring the works in this architectural setting.
 Often large in scale and displaying the traces of their making, Houseago’s sculptures fluctuate between forcefulness and fragility.

 Almost Human follows the ongoing evolution of Houseago’s work from the 1990s to the present.
 In addition, the exhibition will include Striding Figure II (Ghost), a monumental work in bronze installed on the museum’s esplanade.

 For the most part chronological, the presentation is arranged into four rooms that represent both the artist’s major geographical phases and his intimate relationship with his materials.